Touch to see more in this section.

 - MEMBERSHIP DUES.
 Membership dues shall be in such amount or category and payable on such a date as the Board of Trustees may fix from time to time.

 - NOTICE OF MEETINGS.
-Notice of all membership meetings shall be via publication in the organization’s newsletter, or similar publication and/or special mailing to members at least five days in advance of said meeting.
+Notice of membership meetings shall be in writing at least five days in advance of said meeting.
+Publication in the organization’s newsletter or in its website shall be deemed written notice.

 VI.
 NOMINATIONS AND ELECTIONS